IRTF-HRPC/drafts/draft-terminology.md

 # Summary of Recommendations

-To summarise, we have listed some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future as they develop and publish Internet-Drafts and new RFCs.
+To summarise, we have listed some concrete action points that can be taken by Editors, reviewers and Authors, both present and future as they develop and publish Internet-Drafts and new RFCs.

 The authors think that document authors should: